-Important Announcement For Childminders: FAR training and the Covid-19 restrictions
+Important Announcement For Childminders: FAR Training During Covid-19 Pandemic

 As you may be aware and following our recent updates, Tusla have announced an extension to the timeframe for the implementation of the regulatory requirement to have at least one FAR trained member of staff available at all times.
 The DCYA had committed to providing a subsidy for the training of one staff member, per childcare service.
 This was to have been completed by the original deadline of 1 June 2020.
 In light of Tusla’s announcement, the DCYA are extending the subsidy eligibility to the end of 2020.

 Owing to the current Covid-19 restrictions, PHECC have agreed that the theory part of the FAR training course can be delivered as an online component.
 PHECC have stipulated that the online theory training will be:

 - For the short term only and will be limited to the duration of the current Covid-19 situation.

 - Does not replace the whole course, is for FAR theory only.